JirehHorton/jirehhorton/README.md

 My name is Jireh (prononunced Jai-ree 😄) and I'm excited to break into the industry of Data/Business Analytics!
 This is my primary page where I post most of my work portfolio projects!👍

-- 🔭 I’m currently working on different kinds of projects to add to my work portfolio.
+- 🔭 I’m currently working on different kinds of projects to add to my portfolio.
 - 🐍 I’m currently learning Python and Tableau 📊.
 - 🥇 I’m looking to collaborate on Data/Business Analysis projects, visualizations or code.
 <!--